WEST CHESTER UNIVERSITY

 Dr. David DeVenney

 This intensive week of conducting study, combined with repertory sessions and score study and analysis techniques, is designed primarily for practicing public school teacher, graduate music students, and church musicians.
-Dr. Edith A. Copley, Regents’ Professor and Director of Choral Studies at Northern Arizona University, will join the WCU choral faculty for the event.
+Dr. David Rayl, Director of Choral Programs at Michigan State University, will join the WCU choral faculty for the event.
 Morning and evening sessions will focus on music of various historical style periods (with an emphasis on works suitable for use with educational choirs) and afternoons on conducting a major work.
 On Saturday morning, a chamber orchestra will be available for a final coaching on this work.
 Participants may register as conducting fellows (with podium time) for $500 (limited to 12 participants), or as workshop observers for $200 (unlimited enrollment).
 College and university students can register as observers for only $100, with college ID.
 For an additional cost, participants may receive Pennsylvania Commonwealth Act 48 credits, or may register for University graduate credits (3).

 Dr. David DeVenney